New battery technologies are getting a charge from venture investors

 “What’s unique about the battery is two things.
 One is the use of silicon.
 It’s built as a stack of cells in series rather than a group of cells in parallel.
 The silicon plates are used as current collectors — they are really very thin pieces of wire that connect one cell to the next,” explains chief executive Chris Beekhuis.
 “It creates a density of current and uniform temperature across the plate, both of which prevent sulfation.”

-As the energy storage world focuses its attention on building better batteries based on lithium ion technology (the batteries that are in cell phones and electric vehicles), traditional battery manufacturers could potentially be nervous about seeing their market share erode.
+As the energy storage world focuses its attention on building better batteries based on lithium-ion technology (the batteries that are in cell phones and electric vehicles), traditional battery manufacturers could potentially be nervous about seeing their market share erode.

 With its new design for lead acid batteries, Gridtential is making a smaller, more energy dense, lead acid battery that is perfect for use in hybrid vehicles, storing energy from the power grid and creating backup power supplies.

 The other benefit of silicon (in addition to being less toxic), is that a massive supply chain already exists for the stuff.
-Solar panels and chip manufacturers have created a huge amount of manufacturing supply for the raw materials (something that’s becoming a problem for the lithium ion business), and the material is relatively cheap, Beekhuis said.
+Solar panels and chip manufacturers have created a huge amount of manufacturing supply for the raw materials (something that’s becoming a problem for the lithium-ion business), and the material is relatively cheap, Beekhuis said.

-It’s also 40% lighter than a traditional lead battery and will be cost competitive with existing battery costs at roughly $300 per kilowatt hour of storage in automotive applications.
+It’s also 40% lighter than a traditional lead battery and will be cost competitive with existing battery costs at roughly $300 per kilowatt-hour of storage in automotive applications.

 Unlike other battery companies that intend to manufacture and sell their own batteries, Gridtential intends to license its process (like a more traditional software business would).
 Indeed, the company has brought in a former Adobe executive to run its licensing operations.